augustosvm/jokenpo/README.md

 # junkepo
-Jokenpo app developed in React Native to Android and iOS
+Jokenpo app developed in React Native for Android and iOS